DavidAnson/markdownlint/doc/CustomRules.md

     - `context` is an optional `String` with relevant text surrounding the error location.
     - `range` is an optional `Array` with two `Number` values identifying the 1-based column and length of the error.

+The collection of helper functions shared by the built-in rules is available for use by custom rules in the [markdownlint-rule-helpers package](https://www.npmjs.com/package/markdownlint-rule-helpers).

 ## Examples

 - [Simple rules used by the project's test cases](../test/rules)